savicario/addis-ababa-hydroserver-training-2026/README.md

 After completing this exercise, you will understand the **structure and relationships of the HydroServer data model** and be ready to move from the mapping you created by hand to **creating the corresponding monitoring sites and datastreams in HydroServer**.

-## Interactive Exercise: Map Your Monitoring Site to HydroServer

-In this exercise, you will work with the other participants from your country to map your monitoring site metadata to the **HydroServer data model**.

 ### Instructions

 1. **Work with your country team.**